CarnegieLearningWeb/upgrade-agent/docs/graph-structure.md

 **Key Responsibilities**:
 - Generate appropriate confirmation messages for each action type
 - Add warning indicators for irreversible operations
+- Require confirmation for ALL operations that modify state
 - Fast, predictable confirmation generation

 ### 4. Tool Executor